Skip to main content

 Application Process

-• Short scholarship essay not to exceed 800 words.
-Discuss your interest and commitment to improving the justice system and the experiences that have most significantly influenced your goals, or any other points relevant to your qualification for the scholarship
+• Submit the On Campus Scholarship Application to include short scholarship essay (not to exceed 800 words) that discusses your interest and commitment to improving the justice system and the experiences that have most significantly influenced your goals, or any other points relevant to your qualification for the scholarship, including financial need.
+Please use the following application form.

 Application Deadline